 Secondary school students from various schools in Zanjaan took part in the Workshop, which included the following lectures and programmes, “Transit of the inner planets and our knowledge” by Dr Erfani, “Solar observation and the required equipment” by Asadollah Ghamarinezhad, a well-known amateur astronomer in Zanjan, and a detailed report on the past activities of the Observatory and the process of its reopening presented by Dr Erfani.

-At the end of the workshop, the partial transit of Mercury has observed with the 10-inch Mead telescope of the university from 16:06 (local time) till the sunset at 17:09.
+At the end of the workshop, the partial transit of Mercury was observed on screen at the Chemistry Amphitheatre using the IASBS’s 10-inch Mead telescope from 16:06 (local time) until the sunset at 17:09.

-It is worth to mention that the transit of Mercury is a rare event since the Mercury and the Earth do not orbit in the same surface.
-Transits of Mercury occur in May or November and the next transit will occur in November 2032.
+It is worth mentioning that the transit of Mercury is a rare event since Mercury and the Earth do not orbit on the same plane.
+Transits of Mercury occur in May or in November.
+Mercury’s next transit will occur in November 2032.

 Developed by the IASBS Computer Center